sam-the-tutor/Bot2/README.md

 clone this repo
 ### #npm install
--configure the database to your settings to your taste. it uses mongodb as a databse
+-configure the database to your settings to your taste. it uses mongodb as a database